Why teach your kids that A is for apple and B is for ball, when they could learn that A is for alien and B is for banshee instead?

 The brothers are dedicated to encouraging kids to keep reading and exploring.
 “Reading opens up the door to the widest possible world of empathy and imagination.
 We want children to know that their voice matters,” says Derek.
 “There’s nothing they can’t be and no adventure they can’t go on because they have a vibrant, extremely valuable imagination.”

-Books and related merchandise, plus activities related to the books, can be found on the Hazy Dell Press website.
+Monster ABC, other books and related merchandise, plus activities related to the books, can be found on the Hazy Dell Press website.